Phase boundaries in algebraic conformal QFT

 The most important element, however, still missing in our suggestion, is a formulation of the ``gauge dynamics'', i.e., the dynamics of the gauge field itself and its ``minimal coupling'' to the gauge covariant fields.
 In the picture above, the infinite braided product algebra is just a direct sum of algebras, one for each gauge configuration.

 Gauge curvature is described in terms of closed paths (plaquettes) in the lattice, which necessarily come along with intersecting faces.
-It may be expected that the associated defects of higher order carry additional degrees of freedom that play a dynamical role.
-Adding the defect degrees of freedom should embed the infinite braided product with its huge centre into a larger field algebra that may even be irreducible.
+It may be speculated that the associated boundary conditions of higher order carry additional degrees of freedom that play a dynamical role.
+Adding these degrees of freedom should embed the infinite braided product with its huge centre into a larger field algebra that may even be irreducible.

 We hope to come to a better understanding of these (presently highly speculative) issues in future work.

 { \bf Acknowledgments}